Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ### Overview of Findings

-The time-series visualizations showed a rapid increase of migration ,particulalry with regards to non-permanent migration as well as people landing from India and Syria.
+The time-series visualizations showed a rapid increase of migration , particularly  with regards to non-permanent migration as well as people landing from India and Syria.

 [Visualization, including a graph of overall trends or snapshot of a dashboard]

 With regards to the categorical data analysis, we noticed some consistency with each province and territory's major sources of migrants, with some exceptions (notably Quebec, where their major sources of migrants remain francophone countries).
 The age distribution is characterized by , with most immigrants falling within the working age range (), while some ethnic groups in certain provinces exhbitied some anomalies with regards to the gender distribution.

-In terms of the scatter plto analysis, clustering was apparent with census metropolitan areas from certain regions (e.g., Parairie CMAs) exhibiting similar migration patterns.
+In terms of the scatter plot analysis, clustering was apparent with census metropolitan areas from certain regions (e.g., Prairie CMAs) exhibiting similar migration patterns.

 Over the past few years, Nunavut and Alberta experienced the highest non-permanent resident growth rate, while the Atlantic region was surprisingly low in comparison.